 Because an Altium Designer project defines and saves links to stored document files, any number of projects can be created that link to those same documents files.

 While this may be a convenient way to re-use established design documents – say, including a standard power supply schematic in several projects – it is not recommended practice because a change in the document will affect all projects it is linked to.
 A far better approach for design reuse is to establish and apply Managed Sheets.

 ► For more information about design document reuse and Managed Sheets, see the Managed Sheets page in the Design Reuse area.

-Open the Storage Manager panel by clicking the button at the bottom right of the application window then select the Storage Manager menu option, or select View » Panels » Storage Manager from the main menus.
+Open the Storage Manager panel by clicking the button at the bottom of the application window and selecting the Storage Manager menu option, or select View » Panels » Storage Manager from the main menu.

 ► Read more information about the Storage Manager.